t-mart/imagesearch/README.md

 `imagesearch` performs visual comparison operations on images.

-The `compare` command measures visual similiarity between a reference image and a set of other images.
-This can be used to search for a similar image that you know among a deep directory structure of images that you don't want to manually scan.
+The `compare` command measures visual similiarity between a reference image and a directory of other images.
+This can be used to quantify how close an image "appears" to other images.

 The `dupe` command finds images which have identical visual fingerprints in a search path.
 This can be used to identify images which you can delete later.